librick/ic1101/README.md

 - The flash is available via the sysfs interface at `/sys/class/mmc_host/mmc0/mmc:0001`
 - It is exposed via sysfs at `/sys/class/mmc_host/mmc0/`

 I haven't validated that the ordering of `mmc_host` devices within sysfs is constant.
-Check the `name` property, e.g., `cat /sys/class/mmc_host/mmc0/mmc0:0001/name`.
+Check the `name` property/file:
+`cat /sys/class/mmc_host/mmc0/mmc0:0001/name`.
 On my system it returns `R1J55A`, the CID of the flash chip.

 ### Wi-Fi and Bluetooth
 - Wi-Fi and Bluetooth are provided by a shared TI WiLink 8 chip